tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 charPairParser :: Parser (b -> (Char, b))
 ```

-So for the applicative instance the LHS will be the `charPairParser` and the RHS will be `int`.
+So for the applicative instance, the LHS will be the `charPairParser` and the RHS will be `int`.
-That is, first step in applicative parsing is to parse the input `i` using the LHS parser, what we called here `charPairParser`.
+That is, the first step in applicative parsing is to parse the input `i` using the LHS parser, which is what we called here `charPairParser`.
 This will match the `Just (r1, p1)` case where it will be equal to `Just ("12345b", ('a',))`.
 Therefore, `r1` is equal to the unparsed portion of the input `12345b` and the result is a tuple partially applied `('a', )`.

 We then run the second parser `int` on the remaining input `"12345b"`.
 This will match the `Just (r2, p2)` case where it will be equal to `Just ("b", 12345)`, where `r2` is equal to the remaining input `"b"` and `p2` is equal to `"12345"`